Legio: Aqueduct

 The aqueduct was found on the southeast side of the hill, and drew its water from springs at Ain Kubbih.
 The aqueduct would then split in two directions heading towards Daher ed-Dar and flour mills in the Queni stream.
 The water provided by the aqueduct supplied the soldiers and legionnaires at Legio with a lasting supply of water.
 The structure allowed water from 124 meters above sea level to be sent to camps and cities.
 Without the aqueduct, the water would not be funneled to its desired locations in such an efficient time and process.
 Parts of the aqueduct remained exposed while a majority was covered in a layer of mud and other dumped pieces of earth.

 Fibulae

 A number of fibulae were discovered in the Jezreel Valley, dating back to the second century AD.
-During an excavation conducted by Yigael Yadin, two types of fibulae, Roman and Near Eastern, were found.
-Upon examination, experts found that Roman fibulae were typically made of a type of brass consisting of small percentages of zinc, lead, and various other metals.
-Compared to their Roman counterparts, Near Eastern fibulae contained different proportions of the metals found in brass.
-Both analyses provide a greater insight on metalwork and metal production in the Roman Empire during the second century.